zio/zio/docs/about/coding_guidelines.md

 3. No methods on final classes declared `final`, because they are `final` by default;

-4. All classes inside objects should be defined `final`;
+4. All classes inside objects should be defined `final`, because otherwise they could still be extended;

 5. In general, classes that are not case classes have their constructors & constructor parameters private.
    Typically it is not good practice to expose constructors and constructor parameters but exceptions apply (i.e. `Assertion` and `TestAnnotation`);

 6. All `vals` declared `final`, even in objects or `final classes`, if they are constant expressions and without type annotations;

-7. Private methods and `vals` are not declared `final` since they are already final;

-8. Package-private `vals` and methods should be declared `final`.
+7. Package-private `vals` and methods should be declared `final`.

 ### Refactoring

-1. If a class has all `final` members, the class should be declared `final` and `final` member annotations should be removed except constant expressions;
+1. If a class has all its members `final`, the class should be declared `final` and `final` member annotations should be removed except constant expressions;

 2. All type annotations should use the least powerful type alias.
 This means, that, let us say, a `ZIO` effect that has no dependencies but throws an arbitrary error, should be defined as `IO`.